SOsintOps/Argos/README.md

 ## REQUIREMENTS
-To install and run Argos, you need:
+To install and run OI-VM, you need:
 - an Ubuntu* 20.4 virtual machine/workstation
 - set your user on "**osint**"
+- set your password on "**osint**"
 - Please use English Language!

 This script implies that you rely on VmWare for virtualization.
 Just in case, I included a commented out portion of code which will install virtual box tools.